 Greyton has also launched its intention to become the first town in South Africa to phase out plastic bags.
 It is the single use plastic shopping bag that is the main target and GTT is being assisted in this quest by Hayley McLellan Campaign Director of the Two Oceans Aquarium in Cape Town.
 An alternative long life bag is being made locally from South African manufactured parachute material which is being sold by local retailers for R10 a bag.
 This initiative has created four full-time jobs and one part-time.

 Another major waste management programme is the roll out of four swopshops in the area – in Genadendal, Greyton, Caledon and Riviersonderend, funded by the Industrial Development Corporation and TWK Municipality.
 Once a week or fortnight, in each town, children and adults bring clean and dry recyclable waste to a swopshop where they can exchange it for essentials such as food, clothing, toiletries and stationery.
 Local recycling entrepreneurs, Boetie Bantom in Greyton, Genadendal and Caledon, and Edwina Tshinga in Riviersonderend, remove the waste, helping their businesses to become more viable.
 Around 450 adults and children are being supported by the swop shops and they save around 500 – 700 kgs of recyclable waste from going to landfill, every week.
+In June 2017 this programme was expanded to provide 20 women using the swop shops with training to set up their own businesses, selling products from home.
+The programme was sponsored by FoodForward SA, which provides the food items for the swop shops and Greyton EcoLodge, and delivered by Learn to Earn.

 Incredible Edible Greyton